ISCHEMIC STROKE / PREVENTION

 - during contrast administration (dissolved air bubbles)

-- detection of particles released during critical phases of the procedure (distal protection filter insertion, pre-dilatation, stent deployment, post-dilatation, and protection withdrawal
+- detection of particles released during critical phases of the procedure (distal protection filter insertion, pre-dilatation, stent deployment, post-dilatation, and protection removal)

 - increased risk of stroke with > 5 series of microembolizations

-- macroembolization leads to transient or permanent flow restriction in the MCA (vessel occlusion)
+- macroembolization leads to transient or permanent flow restriction in the occluded vessel

 - microembolization (MES)